yuriiyablonskyi/awnews/README.md

 # 🌟 AWNews

-**AWNews** is a responsive, single-page web application (SPA) for browsing and filtering news by country, category, language, and date, with full user authentication, profile management, and custom CRUD operations for user-generated articles.
+**AWNews** is a responsive, SPA for browsing and filtering news by country, category, language, and date, with full user authentication, profile management, and custom CRUD operations for user-generated articles.

 ## Project Highlights

-AWNews demonstrates a modern SPA with optimized state management, robust validation, and a fully responsive UI.
+AWNews demonstrates a modern single-page web application with optimized state management, robust validation, and a fully responsive UI.
 Key technical highlights include Auth0-based authentication, personalized article CRUD capabilities, and advanced filtering and sorting for news data.

 ## Table of Contents